Whoaa512/starred/README.md

 ## C++

+- [Stellarium/stellarium](https://github.com/Stellarium/stellarium) - Stellarium is a free GPL software which renders realistic skies in real time with OpenGL.
+It is available for Linux/Unix, Windows and macOS.
+With Stellarium, you really see what you can see with your
 - [wernerturing/multi-delogo](https://github.com/wernerturing/multi-delogo) - Detect and remove logos from videos, even if they change position several times
 - [chdb-io/chdb](https://github.com/chdb-io/chdb) - chDB is an embedded OLAP SQL Engine 🚀 powered by ClickHouse
 - [Mozilla-Ocho/llamafile](https://github.com/Mozilla-Ocho/llamafile) - Distribute and run LLMs with a single file.